John C. Schulte

 John Christopher Schulte (born 1959) is an American writer, director, and producer of animation, toys and entertainment properties.
-He has developed many iconic intellectual properties from the 1980s, 1990s and on into the 21st-century.
-Working as a developer and writer, he served on the development team for the wildly popular Teenage Mutant Ninja Turtles, which became a multibillion-dollar franchise internationally and has enjoyed several resurgences since its original inception by the comic book duo, Kevin Eastman and Peter Laird.
-He provided seminal development for licensee, Playmates Toys, and contributed stories to the animated series, helmed by veteran satirist, Jack Mendelsohn.
+He has developed many intellectual properties from the 1980s, 1990s and on into the 21st-century.
+Working as a developer and writer, he served on the development team for the Teenage Mutant Ninja Turtles, which became a multibillion-dollar franchise internationally and has had several resurgences since its original inception by the comic book duo, Kevin Eastman and Peter Laird.
+He provided development for licensee, Playmates Toys, and contributed stories to the animated series by Jack Mendelsohn.

-He developed the short-lived but treasured original toy and animation property, B.C.
+He developed the toy and animation property, B.C.
 Bikers, about a rogue band of "chrome age" dinosaurs who ride motorcycles through their prehistoric end times.
 He worked on interpolating the Troma feature film, The Toxic Avenger into an animated program for kids, called Toxic Crusaders.
-In 2006, he worked with creator/producer, Rick Ungar, to develop Zorro: Generation Z. He penned a script for an introductory animated series called Gormiti: The Invincible Lords of Nature, based on the Italian toy phenomenon from Giochi Preziosi, which made its way to the United States via Playmates Toys, and debuted on Cartoon Network in 2009.
+In 2006, he worked with creator/producer, Rick Ungar, to develop Zorro: Generation Z. He penned a script for an introductory animated series called Gormiti: The Invincible Lords of Nature, based on the Italian toy from Giochi Preziosi, which made its way to the United States via Playmates Toys, and debuted on Cartoon Network in 2009.

-Creating story content for digital products has resulted in Schulte's co-development of a number of noteworthy projects, including smart toys for Bandai America (Tamagotchi) and Playmates Toys (Nano).
+Creating story content for digital products has resulted in Schulte's co-development of smart toys for Bandai America (Tamagotchi) and Playmates Toys (Nano).

 Schulte collaborates with his longtime writing partners, John C. Besmehn, Fred Fox Jr., and his wife, Cheryl Ann Wong.
 Their business is Pangea Corporation where he serves as co-founder and president.

 Biography

 Early years

-John Schulte was born in 1959 in Dayton, Ohio, the birthplace of aviation.
+John Schulte was born in 1959 in Dayton, Ohio.
 His father, Ralph W. Schulte Jr. (b.
 1928) was a former Marine, Libertarian candidate, and entrepreneur; his mother Pauline (1929–2007) was an executive secretary and homemaker, and his grandmother Alice Barnett (1907–1977) was a composer and pianist for silent films.
 Schulte's brother, Lee (b.
 1951), is a German scholar, teacher, composer, and writer.
 His sister, Betty (born 1955), was a pharmaceutical technician.
 Schulte married Cheryl Ann Wong (b.
 1960) in 1989 and they have one daughter, Blythe Abigail Su-Ren Schulte (born 1997), an actress, singer, conductress, and innovator, who has performed with Carol Channing and is a graduate of Musical Theatre University and a Professional Music graduate of the Berklee College of Music.
 Blythe also appeared as a finalist in several episodes of ABC's The Toy Box, placing her toy concept with Mattel.